Out of Body Experiences and the Angular Gyrus of the Brain.

-“Since all of our brains are wired in a similar manner, there is no reason to think that stimulation of this brain region in other patients will not corroborate the finding,” said psychologist Michael Shermer, of the Skeptic Society, which seeks to debunk alien abductions, ESP and other, similar claims.
+“Since all of our brains are wired in a similar manner, there is no reason to think that stimulation of this brain region in other patients will not corroborate the finding,” said psychologist Michael Shermer, of the Skeptic Society, which seeks to debunk alien abductions, ESP and similar claims.

-This is quite a valid point. however, because there is a possibility that several areas of the brain must work together in order to produce out of body experiences.
+This is quite a valid point.
+However, because there is a possibility that several areas of the brain must work together in order to produce out-of-body experiences.
 Stimulating this brain region in other people may not reproduce these results.
-If stimulation of the angular gyrus did not produce out of body experiences, there would still be other areas of the brain that might produce the same effects to be explored.
-If and when the experiment is replicated, the final result may be that there are several areas of the brain which can produce out of body experiences on stimulation.
+If stimulation of the angular gyrus did not produce out-of-body experiences, there would still be other areas of the brain that might produce the same effects to be explored.
+If and when the experiment is replicated, the final result may be that there are several areas of the brain which can produce out-of-body experiences on stimulation.
 A negative result from the Angular Gyrus would not be conclusive.